pydata/compilers-webpage/research.md

 Direct Research
 ---------------

+- J. Aycock.
+Compiling Little Languages in Python.
+Proceedings of the 7th International Python Conference, 1998, pp. 69-77.

 - J. Riehl.
 PyFront: Conversion of Python to C Extension Modules.
 Proceedings of the 7th International Python Conference, 1998, pp. 79-90.

-- J. Aycock.
-Compiling Little Languages in Python.
-Proceedings of the 7th International Python Conference, 1998, pp. 69-77.
+- Rigo, Armin.
+"Representation-based just-in-time specialization and the psyco prototype for python."
+Proceedings of the 2004 ACM SIGPLAN symposium on Partial evaluation and semantics-based program manipulation.
+ACM, 2004.

 - "Aggressive type inference"; John Aycock; Department of Computer Science, University of Victoria, Canada; 1999-11-23.